Okhaldhunga

 Okhaldhunga is the headquarters of the Okhaldhunga District in the Sagarmatha Zone of Nepal.
 At the time of the 1991 Nepal census it had a population of 3761 living in 790 individual households.

-Background

-The name Okhaldhunga originates from "okhal", the Nepali word for "grinding stone", one of which lies at the district headquarters.

-Okhaldhunga is the birthplace of the Nepalese poet, Siddhicharan Shrestha, Okhaldhunga is also known as the "District of Martyrs".
-It is believed that more than 56 citizens of the area died in the Nepalese struggle for democracy.
+Climate

 Media

 To promote local culture Okhaldhunga has two FM radio stations: Radio Likhu (91.3 MHz) and Ramailo Samudayek Radio (100.6 MHz), both of which are community radio stations.